 Number of deaths (DISP=20) among cases meeting the inclusion and exclusion rules for the denominator.
+Stratum B (Intracerebral hemorrhage) :

 Number of deaths (DISP=20) among cases meeting the inclusion and exclusion rules for the denominator.
+Stratum C (Ischemic stroke):